 Don’t worry – the fmcsa hours of service eld mandate is only for commercial truck drivers or carriers who are required to keep a record of their dot service hours in compliance with the fmcsa hours of service rules.

-Although some fleet owners and bus services have been using the ELD HOS system to record the hours of duty status or RODS, the mandate has caused a stir among those who weren’t.
+Although some fleet owners and bus services have been using the Hours of service ELD system to record the hours of duty status or RODS, however, the fmcsa hours of service ELD mandate has caused a stir among those who weren’t.

-While many fleet owners don’t know which electronic logging devices to go for, others don’t see the point of it at all.
+While many fleet owners don’t know which electronic logging devices to go for, others don’t see the point of using driver hours of service at all.

-Also, you will get a detailed insight into the top ELD devices you can use to follow these rules effectively.
+Also, you will get a detailed insight into the top Hours of service ELD devices you can use to follow these hours of service rules effectively.
 So let’s begin.

 What is an ELD?

-Here’s an overview of the different statuses, rules, and exceptions in the ELD HOS log that drivers are required to fill.
+Here’s an overview of the different statuses, rules, and exceptions in the dot service hours log that drivers are required to fill.